openhive-network/Rocket.Chat/hive/doc/README.md

 yarn install --frozen-lockfile
 ```
 Test whether you can start application in development mode, and whether
 you can confirm that our code behave as expected.
+Reorganize existing

-Reorganize existing commits or add new commits, if you need.
+commits or add new commits, if you need.

-Bump version, when you're done.
-You need to modify following files, see
+Bump version to `5.4.3-hive.1`, when you're done.
+You need to modify
-earlier commits doing similar thing:
+following files, see earlier commits doing similar thing:

 - package.json
 - apps/meteor/package.json